ahmedabad

 Ahmedabad Travel Guide

 I headed to Ahmedabad, not because it was a logical destination for an Indian backpacker like me.
-The French haveli I was going to stay in was, in fact, the fascination.
+The French haveli I was going to stay at was, in fact, the original fascination.
 I mean the idea of staying in a 150-year-old Gujarati haveli, would tempt anyone, and I was no different.
 Then later I found that the Haveli was moreover located in a 400-year-old walled community of Dhal ni Pol.

 As I got off the auto-rickshaw at Raipur Darwaza and slowly walked inside the gated community of Dhal ni Pol, the Kites, a few dozen of them, suddenly appeared in the sky.